casys-kaist/BUDAlloc/README.md

    cd ..
    ```

+3. Note on the memory overhead of DangZero.
+DangZero cannot account for the memory usage with the default scripts.
+Unlike other benchmarks, to get a resident set size, you have to add the additional value by uncommenting the TRACK_MEM_USAGE option at gc.h in the DangZero root before installing DangZero.

 ### Evaluation workflow
 #### Major Claims
 We evaluated the ***performance***, ***memory overhead***, and ***bug detectability*** of BUDAlloc compared to recent OTAs, FFmalloc, DangZero, and the GC-based MarkUs.
 In SPEC CPU 2006, BUDAlloc outperformed DangZero by 5% in full detection mode and by 15% in prevention mode, with a memory overhead of 30% compared to FFmalloc's 207%, and better bug detectability.
 BUDAlloc showed scalable performance improvements in multithreaded PARSEC 3.0, surpassing FFmalloc with more than 8 threads.
 Real-world tests with Nginx and Apache demonstrated performance and memory overhead comparable to GLIBC, without scalability issues.
 BUDAlloc detected 27 out of 30 use-after-free vulnerabilities from recent CVEs, and passed all robustness tests with Fuzzer and NIST Juliet, with no issues found in HardsHeap after 24 hours.